A wedge product theorem of compensated compactness theory with critical exponents on Riemannian manifolds: Abstract

 \section{Abstract}

-We formulate and prove compensated compactness theorems concerning the limiting behaviour of wedge products of weakly convergent differential forms on closed Riemannian manifolds.
-The case of critical regularity exponents is considered, which goes beyond the regularity regime entailed by H\"{o}lder's inequality.
-Implications on the weak continuity of $L^p$-extrinsic geometry of isometric immersions of Riemannian manifolds are discussed.
+We formulate and prove compensated compactness theorems concerning the limiting behaviour of wedge products of weakly convergent differential forms on closed Riemannian manifolds \emph{\`{a} la} Robbin--Rogers--Temple [\textit{Trans.
+Amer.
+Math.
+Soc.} \textbf{303} (1987), 609--618].
+The case of critical regularity exponents is considered, which generalises the div-curl lemma in Briane--Casado-D\'{i}az--Murat [\textit{J. Math.
+Pures Appl.} \textbf{91} (2009), 476--494] for vectorfields, thus going beyond the regularity regime entailed by H\"{o}lder's inequality.
+Implications on the weak continuity of Gauss--Codazz--Ricci equations and $L^p$-extrinsic geometry of isometric immersions of Riemannian manifolds are discussed.